-Call Delay can be adjusted from 0 to 63 in one-second steps.
-Call Delay settings are controlled with six DIP switches (labeled 7 through 12) on the front panel mounted twelve-position DIP switch module.
+Each channel's Call Delay can be adjusted from 0 to 63 in one-second steps.
+Call Delay settings are controlled with six DIP switches (labeled 7 through 12) on each of the two front panel mounted twelve-position DIP switch modules.
 Call Delay time starts counting down when a vehicle first enters the loop detection zone.
 If the Delay feature is activated, the output will only be turned on after the selected delay time has passed with a vehicle continuously present in the loop detection area.
 If a vehicle leaves the loop detection area during the delay interval, detection is aborted and the next vehicle to enter the loop detection area will initiate a new full delay interval.
-Whenever the detector's Phase Green Input (call delay override) signal (pin J of the front panel mounted connector) is active (high state), the Call Delay function for the detector is aborted and the Call delay time is forced to zero.
+Whenever a channel's Phase Green Input (call delay override) signal (pin J of the channel's front panel mounted connector) is active (high state), the Call Delay function for that channel is aborted and the Call delay time is forced to zero.
 The detector indicates that a vehicle is being detected, but that the outputs are being delayed, by flashing the Detect / Fail LED at four Hz (green) with a 50% duty cycle.
 When operating in Pulse Mode, the 125 millisecond pulse output will be delayed by the amount of time programmed into the Delay timer.